idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 *Updated for CafeTran Espresso 2019 - Forerunner (build 2018110802)*

-This reference document offers a tour of CafeTran’s Preferences (Options) and describes each item’s function, providing additional information along the way.
+This reference document offers a tour of CafeTran’s Preferences and describes each item’s function, providing additional information along the way.

 *Curated by [Jean Dimitriadis](https://www.proz.com/translator/2042360) (EN-FR/EL-FR translator).*